marmelab/react-admin/docs/DataProviders.md

         }
         return res.json();
     },
-}
+};
 ```

-Some data providers already support query cancellation, such as the `ra-data-simple-rest` provider.
+Some data providers, like `ra-data-simple-rest`, already support query cancellation.
 Check their documentation for details.

-**Note**: In development, if your app is using [`<React.StrictMode>`](https://react.dev/reference/react/StrictMode), enabling query cancellation will duplicate the API queries.
-This is only a development issue and won't happen in production.
+**Note**: If your app uses [`<React.StrictMode>`](https://react.dev/reference/react/StrictMode), query cancellation may duplicate API queries in development, but this won't happen in production.